RSTeller: Scaling Up Visual Language Modeling in Remote Sensing with Rich Linguistic Semantics from Openly Available Data and Large Language Models: RSTeller Dataset

+Segmentation begins with the first word, and the cumulative TTR is computed as new words are added.
+The process halts when the TTR drops below the threshold, forming a segment.
+The process then restarts from the next word, iterating until the entire text is processed.
+If a segment is incomplete at the end of the text, a partial factor is computed as $\frac{1 - \text{TTR}}{1 - \text{TTR}_{\text{thr}}}$.
+For this evaluation, a default TTR threshold of 0.72 is used.
+The MTLD score quantifies lexical diversity by assessing how consistently unique words are introduced throughout the dataset.
+Higher MTLD scores indicate greater lexical diversity, reflecting richer vocabulary usage and less repetitive patterns across captions.
+The results are illustrated in \cref{fig:dataset_comparison}.

+As shown in \cref{fig:dataset_comparison}, RSTeller achieves an MTLD score exceeding 100, indicating the highest semantic richness among the datasets.
+In comparison, earlier datasets such as Sydney-Captions, RSICD, and NWPU-Captions exhibit lower MTLD scores and much smaller dataset scales, underscoring their limitations in both semantic richness and scale.
+More recent datasets, such as RS5M and SkyScript, achieve moderate improvements in scale but fail to match the semantic diversity and vocabulary richness of RSTeller.
+Notably, SkyScript has the lowest MTLD score due to its rigid heuristic approach for generating captions.
+All captions in SkyScript follow a repetitive pattern, such as ``a satellite image of XX of XX," which significantly limits the linguistic diversity and is a major factor contributing to its low score.

-In conclusion, while the captions in the RSTeller dataset are rich and diversified, focusing on varied remote sensing features, they also contain ambiguities and inferred content that may introduce noise.
-These attributes are pivotal for training sophisticated VLMs in the remote sensing domain, but they also necessitate careful handling to mitigate potential biases and ensure the utility of the trained models.
+In conclusion, the captions in the RSTeller dataset are not only rich and diverse, capturing a wide range of remote sensing features, but also substantial in scale.
+While these captions include ambiguities and inferred content that may introduce noise, the richness, diversity, and scale of the data are critical for training advanced VLMs in the remote sensing domain.
+This is particularly true during the pre-training stage, where large-scale data is essential for acquiring foundational vision-language knowledge, and minor levels of noise can be tolerated.
+However, careful management of these attributes is necessary to minimize potential biases and ensure the reliability and effectiveness of the trained models.